steffi7574/LayerParallelLearning/stef_reminder.md

 * Use Eigen for data management and linear algebra stuff.
 * Branch localdesignstorage (distributedcontrol):
     - Random initialization of the weights will be different across the proccesors. -> Difficult to compare runs with varying numbers of processors... -> Think!
-    - Generalize MPI communication of layers for ANY Layer type! e.g. via #defines for each layer type or so.
 * Branch solveadjointwithxbraid:
     - Include DDT-regularization and its derivative.